risk-frontiers/OasisIntegration/README.md

 sudo usermod -aG docker $USER
 sudo su - $USER
 ```
+> On Azure, you may want to perform the following in `/mnt` as we require at least 35GB of storage.
 3) Clone the latest release
 ```
 git clone https://github.com/risk-frontiers/OasisIntegration.git
 ```
-4) **Optional**: change the user/password combination used to access the Oasis UI by changing
-`OASIS_ADMIN_USER` and `OASIS_ADMIN_PASS` in docker-compose.yml if required.
+4) Set the  `KTOOLS_BATCH_COUNT` in `conf.ini` to a value between *X/16* and *X/10* and should be smaller or equal to
+the total number of cores, where *X* is the amount of available memory.
+For instance, it should be *4* on a hardware
+with 48GB of memory and 6 cores.
 5) Extract the model data archive and copy your license.txt into the model_data root folder.
 You can use
 [WinSCP](https://winscp.net/eng/download.php) or [pscp](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
 to copy files from windows to linux.
-6) Copy model_data inside OasisComplexModel.
+6) Copy model_data inside the OasisIntegration folder.
 The folder structure should be as follows
 ```
 OasisComplexModel/
 ├── complex_model <---------------------- this contains Risk Frontiers' executables